 - Humanity is his/her god; therefore, humanity is the source of their answers.

 - There is no God—at best, a higher power.

 - There are no absolutes.

-- Guilt is not real, merely a feeling, which has been projected by the out-of-date mores of the church.
+- Guilt is not real, merely a feeling projected by the out-of-date mores of the church.

 - The self-actualized, self-gratifying person is the desired result of counseling.

 There are other views, but these will suffice to demonstrate the difference between secular and Christian psychology.
 Our answers to the secular on these points are the following:

 - All people are sinners in need of a Savior and, as such, are powerless to initiate or implement a complete, life-changing direction on their own. – Romans 3:10-12, 23, 5:5-8; Ephesians 2:8-10.